missing-semester-cn/missing-semester-cn.github.io/_2019/backups.md

 ## Testing your backups

-An common pitfall when performing backups is blindly trusting whatever the system says it's doing and not verifying that the data can be properly recovered.
+A common pitfall when performing backups is blindly trusting whatever the system says it's doing and not verifying that the data can be properly recovered.
 Toy Story 2 was almost lost and their backups were not working, [luck](https://www.youtube.com/watch?v=8dhp_20j0Ys) ended up saving them.

 ## Versioning